-These Salmon Sweet Potato Fritters are a delicious high iron meal for starting solids with baby using a Baby Led Weaning (BLW) approach.
+These Salmon Sweet Potato Fritters are a delicious high iron meal or snack and are also baby led weaning friendly.

 Salmon Sweet Potato Fritters